aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/575_load_balancer/tf-files.md

 ### aws_iam_policy-lb2.tf

-Note this **depends_on** the previous null_resource "policy" - which downlaods the iam-policy.json file.
+Note this **depends_on** the previous null_resource "policy" - which downloads the iam-policy.json file.

 {{%expand "Expand here to see the code" %}}
 ```bash